tangbao/NJ-MVC-Appointment-Helper/README.md

 # NJ MVC Appointment Helper

-An UNOFFICIAL Telegram bot that helps you find the most recent available appointment place for you.
+A third-party Telegram bot that helps you find the most recent available appointment place for you.

 If it could help you, please give me a star.
 Appreciated.